maroxtn/forecast-dashboard/README.md

 After training, the meta-optimizer will output the best possible combination of hyperparameters with their loss, export the best performing model as *.keras, and serialize the scitkit optimize object for further heuristics on the training.
 For more, read the code or refer to the ScikOpt [documentation](https://scikit-optimize.github.io/stable/modules/plots.html).
 To change the model the dashboard uses, simply replace the old model with the new one (`model.keras`) in `static/model` directory.

-This project was my graduation project.
+This took place as my graduation project in order for me to obtain my computer science diploma.

 ##
 The implementation is pretty straightforward; for any questions however, contact me: